quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 - Similarly, receiving and processing UDP packets can also be CPU intensive, and reducing acknowledgement frequency reduces this cost at a data sender.

-- For severely asymmetric link technologies, such as DOCSIS, LTE, and satellite links, connection throughput in the forward path can become constrained when the reverse path is filled by acknowledgment packets.
-When traversing such links, reducing the number of acknowledgments can achieve higher connection throughput.
+- For some network technologies, such as DOCSIS, LTE, and satellite, link transmission in the forward direction can depend on transmission in the return direction.
+This occurs when both directions share capacity from a common link resource pool, or when significantly more resource is required to send in one direction that the other, or because design decisions result in much more capacity being available in one direction {{?RFC3449}}.
+When traversing this type of path, reducing the number of acknowledgments can achieve higher connection throughput, lower the impact on other flows or optimise the overall use of transmission resources {{Cus22}}.

 - The rate of acknowledgment packets can impact link efficiency, including transmission opportunities or battery life.
+In some cases, consumption of link resources can also impact other users that share the link or are allocated capacity from the same resource pool.

 As discussed in {{implementation}} however, there can be undesirable consequences to congestion control and loss recovery if a receiver uniltaerally reduces the